keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

     sudo snap install --classic --channel=2.9/stable juju

-See [Juju version](https://discourse.ubuntu.com/t/installation-requirements/17734#juju-version-10) for information about which Juju version is required for your version of Anbox Cloud.
+See {ref}`sec-juju-version-requirements` for information about which Juju version is required for your version of Anbox Cloud.

 ## Authenticate with your cloud